As of today, my side project Code Line Daily is available as a Progressive Web App.

 I have selected configured paths and selected files to precache, and Workbox CLI created a new file for me.

-To be able to inject the files into the Service Worker file, I added the following line to it:
+To be able to inject the files into the Service Worker file, I have added the following line to it:

 Finally, I have run the command